lvgl/docs_old/en/_build/html/_sources/object-types/btn.md.txt

 - **LV_BTN_STYLE_TGL_PR** style of the toggled pressed state.
 Default: `lv_style_btn_tgl_pr`
 - **LV_BTN_STYLE_INA** style of the inactive state.
 Default: `lv_style_btn_ina`

-When labels are created on a button, it's a good practive to set the button's `style.text` properties too.
-Because labels have `style = NULL` by default they inherit the parent's (button) style.
+When you create a label on a button, it's a good practice to set the button's `style.text` properties too.
+Because labels have `style = NULL` by default, they inherit the parent's (button) style.
-Hence you don't need to craete a new style for the label.
+Hence you don't need to create a new style for the label.

 ## Events
-Besided the [Genreric events](/overview/event.html#generic-events) the following [Special events](/overview/event.html#special-events) are sent by the buttons:
+Besided the [Generic events](/overview/event.html#generic-events) the following [Special events](/overview/event.html#special-events) are sent by the buttons:
  - **LV_EVENT_VALUE_CHANGED** sent when the button is toggled.

-Note that the generic input device related events (like `LV_EVENT_PRESSED`) are sent in inactive state too.
+Note that the generic input device-related events (like `LV_EVENT_PRESSED`) are sent in the inactive state too.
 You need to check the state with `lv_btn_get_state(btn)` to ignore the events from inactive buttons.

 Learn more about [Events](/overview/event).